 Without boring you with physics- this basically means the water molecules are moving faster, so they are more effectively able to pull apart those protein lumps.

-It’s also the reason why sugar dissolves faster in warm water than cold water.
+It’s also the reason why sugar dissolves faster in warm water than in cold water.

 But be careful.